Natural Cure for Headaches

 - Willow Bark helps reduce fever, pain and swelling.

-- Ginger contains anti inflammatory properties and can bes best consumed as a drinking tea.
+- Ginger contains anti inflammatory properties and can be consumed as a tea, in juices or smoothies, frozen and grated over food, added to curries and stir fries.